Nam Xay Viewpoint in Vang Vieng Laos

 Some food for thought: according to the World Animal Protection organization, “a true elephant-friendly venue is purely observational for visitors, where the safety of visitors and wellbeing of elephants is not affected by the need to constantly control the animals.
 The elephants would be managed in humane ways through the mahout who allows a maximum of freedom or through advanced ‘protected contact’ techniques.”

-I would love to give Vang Vieng Elephant Sanctuary the benefit of the doubt – the intentions may be pure, but make no doubt about it, this is a tourist attraction and the elephants are trained to respond to verbal commands (beyond the standard forward, stop, back, go etc.) and pose for photo opps.
+I would love to give Vang Vieng Elephant Sanctuary the benefit of the doubt – the intentions may be pure and the care for the animals may be from the heart, but make no doubt about it, this is a tourist attraction and the elephants are trained to respond to verbal commands (beyond the standard forward, stop, back, go etc.) and pose for photo opps.
 Because it is privately run and has no affiliation with any reputable animal welfare groups, there is limited oversight into how the park is actually run when the visitors are gone, and my gut feeling is that it feels more like a petting zoo rather than a true sanctuary, at least for the time-being.

 Interested in reading more about ethical elephant experiences around the world?
 Click here for more sanctuaries, orphanages and parks that you can visit!

 There are many hotel and accommodation options in Vang Vieng to suit every type of traveler.
-For a perfect, unobstructed view of the Nam Song River and karst mountains then stay at Inthira Vang Vieng, the Silver Naga Hotel or the Elephant Crossing Hotel.
-All three hotels are located in the heart of Vang Vieng town, right on the bank of the Nam Song River.
+For a perfect, unobstructed view of the Nam Song River and karst mountains then stay at Riverside Boutique Resort, Inthira Vang Vieng or the Silver Naga Hotel.
+These hotels are all located in the heart of Vang Vieng town, right on the bank of the Nam Song River.

 Headed to Laos?
 You might also find these guides helpful: